 I have been blessed to find a career that gives me the opportunity to work with professionals who ensure the health and well-being of the animals so dear to me.
 As a veterinary practice consultant, I love helping practice owners identify their challenges and opportunities and create a plan to achieve their goals.
 It’s a privilege, and it gives me the satisfaction of knowing I’m helping the entire veterinary team and the patients they serve.

-I’m a member of the American Institute of Certified Public Accountants, Ohio Society of Certified Public Accountants, VetPartners, National Association of Certified Valuation Analysts, American Animal Hospital Association, and Capital Area Humane Society.
+I’m a member of the American Institute of Certified Public Accountants, Ohio Society of Certified Public Accountants, VetPartners, American Animal Hospital Association, Veterinary Hospital Managers’ Association and Capital Area Humane Society.
 I’ve served on the Advisory Board of Vetted and the VetPartners Board of Directors, Valuation Council, Career Development SIG, and Digital Committee and previously served on the Veterinary Team Brief Advisory Board.

 I live in the city now, yet I continue to love the outdoors and share my home with furry family members, who remind me every day why I do what I do.